yasiryagi/helpdesk/roles/storage-lead/README.md

 ### Accepting Applications

-Once enough applications have submitted, these can now be reviewed to decide who should be hired as a `Storage Provider`.
+Once enough applications have been submitted, these can now be reviewed to decide who should be hired as a `Storage Provider`.
 The command to be used is the following: `working-groups:startReviewPeriod <WGOPENINGID>`.

 You can find the `WGOPENINGID` in the URL in Pioneer or through a chain state query of the currently active openings.

 ### Processing Applications

-As soon as the opening is in the `In Review` status, you can start hiring!
+As soon as the opening is in the `In Review` state, you can start hiring!

 Simply run `working-groups:fillOpening <WGOPENINGID>` where `<WGOPENINGID>` is the same as earlier, and you will be prompted to select the applicants you wish to hire (using a check-box dialog).
 The usernames of the candidates will be shown so you don't have to worry about numerical IDs for this part.